Hemp-derived cannabinoids are having their momentum right now – and it’s hard to deny it.

 THC-O vs. THC: What’s the Difference?

-THC-O has a significantly different chemical structure.
+THC-O is significantly different compared to THC when it comes to chemical structure.
 It also acts differently from regular THC.

 This cannabinoid only produces its effect after being metabolized by your liver since it belongs to a class of substances called ‘prodrugs.’